The Emergence of Measured Geometry in Self-Gravitating Systems: Introduction

 \section{Introduction}

 The understanding of space and geometry as elements of physical reality has undergone a fundamental transformation from classical mechanics to modern physics.
 Within the Newtonian framework, space is treated as an absolute and immutable Euclidean background in which lengths and time intervals remain invariant under coordinate transformations \cite{Newton1687}.
 This conception was critically reexamined in the early twentieth century through the philosophical and physical analyses of Henri Poincaré and Albert Einstein.
-Essentially, they argued that geometry should cease to be a purely abstract mathematical construct and become an operational, phenomenological description shaped by the interaction between matter and measurement.
+Essentially, concerning the operational nature of measured geometry, they argued that geometry should cease to be a purely abstract mathematical construct and become an operational, phenomenological description shaped by the interaction between matter and measurement.

+By measured geometry we mean the effective spatial geometry inferred from the outcomes of physical measurements performed with material devices (rods, clocks, or, in our discrete setting, nearest-neighbour separations between particles).
+It contrasts with background geometry -- the mathematical space (e.g., Euclidean space) assumed in the formulation of a theory.
+Measured geometry is operational: its properties depend on the forces acting on the measuring apparatus.
+In a self-gravitating system, the gravitational field influences inter-particle distances, leading to a position-dependent effective metric, i.e., a non-trivial measured geometry even when the background is flat.

 Within this framework, central configurations of the Newtonian $N$-body problem offer a natural setting for examining the physical realization of geometry.
 Recent numerical studies of central configurations exhibit a clear and robust trend: the typical nearest-neighbor separation tends to increase with distance from the center of mass.
 This radially dependent pattern reflects a pronounced spatial inhomogeneity in particle separations.
 If nearest-neighbor separations are interpreted as the lengths of idealized local ``measuring rods'', these results imply that the effective geometry sampled within the system varies with position.
 In this sense, the observed inhomogeneities provide concrete evidence that geometry in self-gravitating systems is an emergent, context-dependent construct shaped by local interactions.